 Something everyone is missing at the moment are those ‘watercooler’ chats which for students would be in-between lectures or while walking to class.
 Make an effort to incorporate virtual tea (or coffee or smoothie) breaks into your day and use this time to talk about whatever you want!

 5. Actively participate in class discussions

-Take the leap and unmute your mic to ask a question in class (at the appropriate time).
+Take the leap and unmute your mic to ask a question during your classes (at the appropriate time).
 You never know what it might lead to; a chance for your classmates to see who’s behind the screen and maybe even to flex your debating skills.
 Remember that it’s hugely beneficial for your education to join your classes live rather than watching a recorded video so you can take part in discussions and get answers to your questions in real-time.

 6. Take part in online events

 Classes weren’t the only thing to move online during the pandemic with many businesses transitioning to digital working along with all scheduled events.
-NCI students will have access to a range of virtual events throughout the first semester such as our Wellness Workshops which cover topics such as study skills, stress management and self-care.
-NCISU will also be running online events as will our International Team, follow them on social media to keep up with the latest announcements.
+NCI students have access to a range of virtual events throughout the semester such as our Wellness Workshops which cover topics such as time management, self-care and exam prep.
+NCISU also run online events as do our International Team, follow them on social media to keep up with the latest announcements.

 7. Take advantage of social media

 Speaking of social media, this can be a valuable asset when you use it to your advantage.
 Start connecting with your new classmates on Instagram, follow them on TikTok and other channels to get to know them better and see if you have friends in common.
 Make sure to follow @NCIRL also (we're on Instagram, Facebook and Twitter) for student updates and the latest news from the College.

 Here are some ideas to help you find your tribe in college:

 - Play video games together in your spare time